-Editor's note: Additional/what parameters need to be considered to properly describe NTZ and actual restrictions/enforcement aspects and roles of NTZ in the core and radio network are FFS.

 In order to perform network-based configuration of NTZ parameters, it is assumed that there needs to be operator's AF with trust relation for this purpose.
 This AF can be part of UTM (Uncrewed Aerial System Traffic Management) , which is outside operator's trust domain, and therefore, the AF will invoke a service operation towards an UAS NF / NEF so that the NTZ information can be transferred towards RAN nodes (i.e. gNBs in case of 5GC and eNB in case of EPC), core network (CN) entities and to the affected aerial UEs.

-Editor's note: Whether UEs in NTZs are allowed to use UL for emergency support is FFS and depends on LS reply.